szemzoa/awboot/README.md

 # AWBoot

-Small linux bootloader for Allwinner T113-S3
+Small linux bootloader for Allwinner T113-S3/S4 and V853/851s

 ## Building

-Run `make LOG_LEVEL=40`.
+Run `make BOARD=mangopi-dual SOC=t113-s3 LOG_LEVEL=40`.
 This will generate the bootloader with a valid EGON header, usable with the xfel tool or BOOTROM
 You can change the log level with the LOG_LEVEL argument.
 Default is 30 (info).